Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Boundary integral formulations

+The arguments in the proof of Theorem~\ref{thm_inv} carry over in the Neumann case and we have \begin{theorem} The operators $ {\cal B}^{\rm comb} {\cal R}_{\rm N}$ and ${\cal B}^{\rm comb} {\cal R}_{{\rm N},1}$ associated to CFIER formulations considered above are invertible pseudodifferential operators of order zero.
 Therefore the CFIER formulations are well posed. \end{theorem} \begin{proof} Indeed, the uniqueness of the solution of the elastic scattering equation in $\Omega^+$ with Neumann boundary conditions on $\Gamma$, together with the coercivity of the operators $\W_{\widetilde{k}_p},\ \W_{\widetilde{k}_s}$ and the invertibility of the operators ${\cal R}_{\rm N}$ and $ {\cal R}_{{\rm N},1}$ are used in the same manner as in the proof of Theorem~\ref{thm_inv} to conclude the injectivity of the Neumann CFIER operators.
 Given that we have already established the Fredholmness of these operators, the proof is complete. \end{proof}

 Finally, it is also possible to construct regularizing operators that involve Helmholtz BIOs only.
 Indeed, it is straightforward to see that the operator

 has the property

 Therefore, the CFIER formulations based on the newly defined operator ${\cal R}_{{\rm N},2}$ are Fredholm.
 Their well posedness is a consequence of the following \begin{lemma} The operator ${\cal R}_{{\rm N},2}$ is injective. \end{lemma} \begin{proof} Assume $(f, g)\in \mathop{\rm Ker}(\mathcal{R}_{N,2})$, that is